wuyang1002431655/tango_with_django_19/manuscript/chapter-virtual-env.md

 Your prompt with change and the current virtual environment will be displayed, i.e. rango.
-Now within this environment you will be able to install all the packages you like, without interferring with your standard or other environments.
-Try `pip list` to see you dont have `Django` or `Pillow` installed in your virtual environment.
+Now within this environment you will be able to install all the packages you like, without interfering with your standard or other environments.
+Try `pip list` to see you don't have `Django` or `Pillow` installed in your virtual environment.
 You can now install them with `pip` so that they exist in your virtual environment.